 Read Manitoba Hydro’s Energy Saving Tips for more great ideas to use at home and work.

 Did you know that the food and drinks you choose have an impact on the environment?
-Producing the food that we eat requires resources such as water and soil, energy for processing and packaging, as well as fuel to transport them.
+Producing food requires resources such as water and soil, energy for processing and packaging, as well as fuel to transport them.
 Studies have shown that animal-based foods use up more of these resources than plant-based foods.
-Choosing to eat fruits, whole grains, nuts and vegetables, especially those grown locally, is more sustainable for the environment in the long run.
-But this doesn’t mean that you have to give up meat for life (but you could if you wanted to)!
+Therefore, eating fruits, whole grains, nuts and vegetables, especially those grown locally, is more sustainable for the environment in the long run.
+But this doesn’t mean that you have to give up meat for life (but you could if you wanted to).
 Even having one meatless day a week counts as a good contribution to the cause.

-Food waste is another issue that contributes to pollution.
+Food waste also contributes to pollution.
 It is estimated that half of all food waste happens at home.
-Wasted food ends up on landfills and produces methane, a greenhouse gas (greenhouse gases trap heat from the sun, warming the planet.
+Wasted food ends up on landfills and produces methane, a greenhouse gas (greenhouse gases trap heat from the sun, warming the planet).
 As the volume of these gases increase, more warming occurs, Prairie Climate Centre).
+This can affect our climate drastically (think floods, forest fires).
 This is why proper food storage, meal planning and smart shopping are important for every household.
 Read Canada’s Food Guide.
 It has great tips on healthy eating and conserving the environment.

-Plant trees in your backyard or join tree-planting drives.
+Plant trees in your backyard or join planting drives.
 It is estimated that a young tree can absorb CO2 at a rate of 13 pounds (5 kilograms) per tree every single year.
 And when it matures (in about 10 years) it can absorb 48 pounds (21 kilograms) per year.
-Trees are also capable of removing sulphur dioxide, nitrogen oxide and small particles, making the air we breathe fresh and healthy for us.
+Trees are also capable of removing sulphur dioxide, nitrogen oxide, and small particles making the air we breathe fresh and healthy for us.

 You can also help save trees by reducing paper use.
 Subscribe to an online account or use e-tickets so that you won’t need paper bank statements, bills or print-outs.
 Use online directories instead of the bulky book.
 Recycle newspapers, or better yet, subscribe to an online newspaper.
 Recycling newspapers even once per week saves half a million trees.
 Has your office gone paperless yet?
 Maybe start an initiative to reduce paper use around the office.